awsdocs/aws-systems-manager-user-guide/doc_source/aws-runpatchbaselinewithhooks-walkthrough.md

    /usr/bin/curl -m 10 -vk -A "" http://localhost:443/health-check || exit 1
    ```

-1. Create a State Manager association to issue the operation by performing the following steps:
+1. Create an association in State Manager, a capability of AWS Systems Manager, to issue the operation by performing the following steps:

    1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.